Men in Green's Top 5 moments of 2019: Year in review

 It was the morning of March 3, 2009 when a dozen armed terrorists opened fire on the cavalcade which had the Sri Lankan team bus and the support staff van.
 Eight people, including two civilians and six policemen were killed in the attack.
 Another 20 were injured.

-There are reports of uncertainty looming over the Bangladesh tour, but the Sri Lanka series has ensured that, sooner or later, regular international cricket will be restored in the country.
+There are reports of uncertainty looming over the Bangladesh tour, but the Sri Lanka series has ensured that, sooner or later, regular international cricket will be restored in the country and if you were looking at sign up offers with online betting companies on whether Pakistan will win the series against Bangladesh, then you will get some good offers.

 Captaincy changes hands